celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 The data for each block must be considered available before a given block can be considered valid.
-For consensus nodes, this is done via an identical mechanism to a normal cometBFT node, which involves downloading the entire block by each node before considering that block valid.
+For consensus nodes, this is done via an identical mechanism to a normal CometBFT node, which involves downloading the entire block by each node before considering that block valid.

 Light clients however do not download the entire block.
 They only sample a